NancyZhang26/silly_blog/posts/hotgrillep2.md

 I was looking forward to every party just so I could get drunk.
 So drunk that I finally don’t have to plan out and polish every detail in my life, whether if it is losing a match with a couple of match points, or realizing that without AI, I would spend hours debugging my CS homework without any real progress. ***<u>[Harry Mairson](https://www.cs.brandeis.edu/~mairson/) was right.***</u> I intoxicate my learning curve by chatGPT.
 Dame chatGPT.

-Fortunately, ***<u>I started [DJing](https://on.soundcloud.com/6ac7MNaLCsDZz9vN8),***</u> and luckily, my last remaining bit of sobriety ensures that I would not drink a single drop when I am DJing.
+Fortunately, ***<u>I started [DJing](https://on.soundcloud.com/6ac7MNaLCsDZz9vN8),***</u> and luckily, my last remaining bit of sobriety ensures that I would not drink a single drop when I am in front of a deck.
 That was a lesson learned at Ethan’s party.
 DJing is an outlet of mine that I could not dare mess up.
 But ***<u>every time I came back home after an event, I ended up drowning in the hollowness of the afterparty,***</u> and I would vape crazily, trying to escape the dopamine pitfall, but only to embrace my old pal, insomnia, haunting me at 4 am.

 Don’t save me, I don’t wanna be saved.
 You got it [J.Cole](https://en.wikipedia.org/wiki/J._Cole)!